louisthird-git/Assimilation-Docs/README.md

 1. Fallout 4 v1.10.984 or newer (NextGen)
 2. [F4SE](https://f4se.silverlock.org/) \- needed for lots of expanded script functions
 3. [MCM](https://www.nexusmods.com/fallout4/mods/21497) \- needed for extensive configuration options
-4. [LLFP](https://www.loverslab.com/topic/81889-devtestbeta-ll-fourplay-community-f4se-plugin-v54-2025-03-30/) \- needed for string functions only (included but included in [AAF](https://www.moddingham.com/viewtopic.php?t=2) if you install that)
+4. [LLFP](https://www.loverslab.com/topic/81889-devtestbeta-ll-fourplay-community-f4se-plugin-v54-2025-03-30/) \- needed for string functions only (included but also included in [AAF](https://www.moddingham.com/viewtopic.php?t=2) if you install that)

 <a name="installation"></a>
 ## ⚙️ Installation